Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Low-Rank Bandit with Submatrix Sampling

+The subsampling pre-step samples a submatrix of $m_r\times m_c$ and our \textsf{LRB} policy is used as a subroutine to explore and exploit the low-rank structure of that submatrix.
+We call this subsampling version of \textsf{LRB} as Submatrix-Sampled Low-Rank Bandit (\textsf{ss-LRB}), and the specific procedures are summarized in Algorithm \ref{alg:two-stage}.

+For simplicity of presentation, we set $m_r=m_c=m$, but we can optimize for selecting non-square submatrices.
+Note that \textsf{ss-LRB} only estimates the submatrix rather than the entire matrix, which is a much easier and quicker task if the submatrix dimension is small (smaller sample complexity).
+To see this, we notice that the forced-sampling parameter in \textsf{ss-LRB} becomes $\rho(h;m)=\alpha \rrank^2 m \log^3(m) h^{-2}$, and the lower bound for $h$ becomes $\lowh(T) =\sqrt{2\alpha \rrank^2 m\log^3(m) \log T/T}$ according to Eqn. \eqref{eq: lowh value}, such that $\lowh(T)$ is of order $\tilde{\Omega}(\sqrt{m/T})$ and the range of $h$ becomes larger.
+Thus, the selection range of $h$ expands, which makes case (2) in Lemma~\ref{prop:optimal_h} more likely to happen.
+Consequently, for a fixed time horizon, the filtering resolution can be finer for a submatrix sampling scheme, leading to a more accurate low-rank estimation.

-\cite{bayati2020unreasonable} suggested that subsampling may help when the time horizon is ultra-short.
-Their work states that when the number of arms $k\geq \sqrt{T}$, it is optimal to sample a subset of $\Theta(\sqrt{T})$ arms and execute UCB on that subset (in our setting, the number of arms $k = d_rd_c$).
-We have shown that low-rank structure on the entire matrix cannot help filter out the sub-optimal arms due to insufficient amount of samples and our algorithm only performs forced sampling in the ultra-short regime.
-Directly adopting random subsampling from \cite{bayati2020unreasonable} will demolish the helpful matrix structure.
-To preserve the potential advantage of low-rank matrix structure to time horizons that are smaller than $\Theta(\rrank d)$, we integrate a slightly different subsampling strategy into our Low-Rank Bandit algorithm: sample a submatrix and take advantage of the low-rank structure of that submatrix, of which we detail the benefits in the next section.
+Our motivation comes from \cite{bayati2020unreasonable}, who suggest that subsampling may help when the time horizon is ultra-short.
+Their work states that when the number of arms $k\geq \sqrt{T}$, it is optimal to sample a subset of $\Theta(\sqrt{T})$ arms and execute \textsf{UCB} on that subset.
+However, directly adopting random subsampling from \cite{bayati2020unreasonable} will demolish the helpful matrix structure.
+To preserve the potential advantage of working with a low-rank matrix, we integrate a slightly different subsampling strategy into our \textsf{LRB}, which is the aforementioned submatrix sampling.